fillip1984/locutus/README.md

   - [ ] Try to ping the server (and get local network permission access) just after entering server url
   - [ ] Create book card when cover is not available (example: The Private Life of Genghis Khan)
 - [ ] Re-implement security (face id)
-- [ ] Enhance UI for download experience
-  - There is a bug where after downloading it doesn't show as playable
 - [ ] Finish out pushing the mini-player to the bottom when switching between player and library
 - [x] Finish flow from playlist to player (expo-router)
 - [x] Figure tabs (expo-router native tabs are still in beta)